rails/rails/guides/source/action_controller_overview.md

 Most likely your application is going to contain bugs or otherwise throw an exception that needs to be handled.
 For example, if the user follows a link to a resource that no longer exists in the database, Active Record will throw the `ActiveRecord::RecordNotFound` exception.

 Rails default exception handling displays a "500 Server Error" message for all exceptions.
 If the request was made locally, a nice traceback and some added information gets displayed, so you can figure out what went wrong and deal with it.
-If the request was remote Rails will just display a simple "500 Server Error" message to the user, or a "404 Not Found" if there was a routing error or a record could not be found.
+If the request was remote Rails will just display a simple "500 Server Error" message to the user, or a "404 Not Found" if there was a routing error, or a record could not be found.
 Sometimes you might want to customize how these errors are caught and how they're displayed to the user.
 There are several levels of exception handling available in a Rails application:

 ### The Default 500 and 404 Templates